 The change in me started around the time leading up to, and immediately after, my father’s stroke.

 It would take a long time, and much inner work on my part, to rid me of the bad feelings I carried about myself.

 Was it just self-esteem problems, or did it go much deeper than that?

-This had involved a huge leap for me.
-“It’s for the birds,” I used to say to my parents.
+Tying the knot had involved a huge leap into the unknown for me.
+‘It’s for the birds,’ I used to say to my parents.
 They needed to be set free, but were tied until death do us part.
 With all the fights and going nowhere.

 I was, at the time, teaching, keeping a dream journal, reading Jung and Freud, and having Gestalt therapy.
 As far as spiritual matters go, I was the original Doubting Thomas; I was married to a scientist, and surrounded by atheists.

 This day, I’d been massaging Mark for a tension headache that he’d had since childhood.

 We’d fallen asleep on the couch together.
 It was around lunchtime.